ToddFincannon/bufx/README.md

 The bufx library contains various utility functions that read and write line-oriented string buffers.
 These functions are particularly useful for emitting output a bit at a time, and then writing them or printing them to the console.
-JSON and JavaScript are supported.
+JSON, YAML, and JavaScript are supported.
 You can split your output into multiple channels going to separate buffers, or work with one default buffer.
 Please refer to the `bufx.js` source file for details about function arguments.

 | Function name  | What it does                                                          |
 |----------------|:----------------------------------------------------------------------|